Expert Analysis of Recent SaaS Attacks That Shocked Global Brands. Watch now

 About the speaker, Matt Twells

-Former Senior Solutions Architect
+Senior Solutions Engineer

-Matthew Twells was a Senior Solutions Architect at Bishop Fox focused on technical scoping of client engagements, training and development, and sales enablement.
+Matthew Twells was a Senior Solutions Engineer at Bishop Fox focused on technical scoping of client engagements, training and development, and sales enablement.
 He graduated from the University of Reading in Reading, England with a B.A.
 (Hons) in Economics, and has spent time working in the British Army as a Secure Communications Engineer, working with the National Health Service as part of the Cyber Defense Operations Center (CDOC) team during the COVID-19 pandemic and subsequently in a variety of cybersecurity consulting, technical project management, internal audit, and penetration testing roles over the last 7 years.

 More by Matt